 Naturally, Black Forest cake is popular in Germany but it is also considered a traditional dessert in Austria, Switzerland and Italy (especially in the northern region of Trentino Alto Adige).

-Practically identical in its appearance, in these countries the Black Forest cake is prepared with few, if any, variations: in all three it is very common to use dark wild cherries (which are a bit sour in flavor).
+Practically identical in its appearance, in these countries the Black Forest cake is prepared with few, if any, variations: in all three it is very common to use dark wild cherries (which are a bit sour in flavour).

 One differentiating feature is the use of Kirsch.
-This alcoholic ingredient can be replaced by rum - especially in the version prepared in neighboring Austria - or directly omitted (as happens in certain Swiss and Südtirol regions).
+This alcoholic ingredient can be replaced by rum - especially in the version prepared in neighbouring Austria - or directly omitted (as happens in certain Swiss and Südtirol regions).